Log management with Logrotate

 }

-The size directive and time-based parameters are mutually exclusive — the last specified option is always applied.
-If size and daily are swapped, files will rotate daily and the size will be ignored.
+size and time-based directives are mutually exclusive — whichever is listed last takes effect.
+If daily appears after size, logs will rotate daily and the size threshold will be ignored.

 /var/log/app/*.log {